 Better yet, skip the brush altogether.
 If you have a lot of static electricity in your hair, the extra friction from brushing your hair will just make things worse.
 Instead, use a wide-tooth comb.
 If you absolutely must brush your hair, then spritz your brush with an anti-static spray for hair.

 6. Apply an Anti-Static Spray for Hair

-During particularly dry weather (like in the winter), you may need to boost your hydration during the day by using an anti-static spray for hair.
-I recommend packing a leave-in product like Hair Defense & Hydration Mist in your bag to tame any static flare-ups and provide additional nourishment throughout the day.
+During particularly dry weather (like in the winter), you may need to boost your hydration during the day by using an anti-static leave-in conditioner for hair.
+I recommend packing Split Fix™ Leave-in Conditioner in your bag to tame any static flare-ups and provide additional nourishment throughout the day.
 When you notice static electricity in your hair, just give it a fine mist of this anti-static spray for hair and watch the electricity disappear!

 7. Opt for Natural Fibers